-Just because winter arrives, bringing with it cold temperatures, precipitation, and shorter days, it doesn’t mean that we runners stop doing our thing, and choosing the best winter running jacket to have on hand can make everything much safer and more comfortable.
+Just because winter arrives, bringing cold temperatures, precipitation, and shorter days, doesn’t mean we runners stop doing our thing.
+Choosing the best winter running jacket can make the colder temperatures of winter more bearable, comfortable, and safe.
 While sometimes we may retreat to the comfort of a treadmill or other indoor cross-training options during the coldest and nastiest days, the proper clothing can keep us outside and running in the fresh air.

 To help you navigate the often complex and confusing world of winter running jackets, we searched the running and Nordic skiing worlds for the best options available.
-Our testing of nearly two dozen jackets can help you take the guesswork out of choosing the right jacket for you.
+Our testing of nearly two dozen jackets can help you take the guesswork out of choosing the right jacket.
 Some of the jackets in this guide have been favorites of iRunFar team members for years, and others are relatively new to our closets.
-Whether you’re looking for extra insulation for those chillier-than-usual runs, a jacket that you can stuff into a pack on cold mountain runs for extra safety, or one that will keep you running in the coldest conditions, our guide has you covered.

 For more background information about how we put together this guide, see our buying advice, testing methodology, and frequently asked questions below the picks.